 The impact of the participation of consumers in an advertising campaign

 It has a real impact on sales when companies directly involve consumers when promoting a product.
 Consumers can share content and feel closer to the brand.
 The companies encourage this kind of behavior by combining rich content such as music or videos, proposing, for example, promotional discounts for Valentine’s Day.

-P & G was able to combine its shampoo in the day of Valentine’s Day, while effectively using an online trading platform and achieve significant sales.
+P & G was able to combine its shampoo on the day of Valentine’s Day, while effectively using an online trading platform and achieving significant sales.

 If you want more information about social media strategies used in China, I invite you to read this article.

 The demand for premium mineral water in China has greatly exceeded the water mass market.
 The company Tibet 5100 sells a premium water brand through partners such as airlines, railways, hotels and private organizations such as golf clubs.
 To increase its sales network, the company began selling to consumers of prepaid cards purchased online.
 This principle allows the company to track sales and build a database to then understand the behavior of their customers and better meet their expectations.

 The main goal is to integrate the interaction of consumers to brand communication campaigns by selling products on e-commerce platforms and relaying clients on different sites.

 As their income increases, consumers of the middle class and upper class buy more luxury goods.
 Today, luxury brands are gaining a significant part of their turnover in the Chinese territory.
 It is estimated that 45% of Chinese luxury consumers aged 35 years or are a little younger, while the average Chinese millionaire is 37 years old, and 57 in the United States.
 In the longer term, these demographics will support the luxury market as the Chinese youth live longer(see this good post on Jing Daily).
 However, generational differences will be a new challenge for luxury companies.